top of page

 2. Zero-Hours Workers Still Get Holiday Pay

 Don’t forget—zero-hours and casual workers still earn holiday pay based on hours worked.
-Usually around 12.07% of their total hours.
+This is usually around 12.07% of their total hours.
+Paying it when workers are not working helps:

 3. It Smooths Out Cash Flow

-Paying holiday during quiet periods is often easier than getting hit with it all at once when work ramps up again or if someone leaves.
-It also spreads out payroll costs, which helps with planning and keeps your books tidy.
+Paying holiday pay during quiet periods is often easier than facing a large payout all at once when work ramps up again or if someone leaves.
+It also spreads out payroll costs, which aids in planning and keeps your financial records tidy.

 4. It Keeps You Compliant